awsdocs/aws-cloud9-user-guide/doc_source/sample-wordpress.md

    1. **Reload privilege tables now** – Type `y`, and then press `Enter`\.

-1. Start the MySQL command\-line client as the root user by running the following command\.
-When prompted, type the root user's password that you set earlier, and then press `Enter`\. \(The prompt changes to `mysql>` while you are in the MySQL command\-line client\.\)
+1. Start the MySQL command line client as the root user by running the following command\.
+When prompted, type the root user's password that you set earlier, and then press `Enter`\. \(The prompt changes to `mysql>` while you are in the MySQL command line client\.\)

    ```
    sudo mysql -uroot -p